ashrefm/multi-label-soft-f1/README.md

 $ source tf2env/bin/activate
 ```

-Install the necessary python packages (use the second command line for tensorflow-gpu)
+Install the necessary python packages (use the second command line for tensorflow-gpu).
+For GPU training, you need Nvidia CUDA drivers on your machine.
+[TensorFlow GPU Support](https://www.tensorflow.org/install/gpu)
 ```
 $ pip install -r requirements.txt
 $ pip install -r requirements_gpu.txt
 ```

 Check the list of packages installed and that you have TensorFlow 2.0 among them.
 ```
 $ pip list
 ```